 Academy radios are used should assistance with behaviour be required.
-All staff are expected to support during high level behaviour incidents, unless agreed otherwise by the Head Teacher.
+All staff are expected to support during high level behaviour incidents, unless agreed otherwise by SLT.

 All staff are trained in positive handling and, where reasonable and proportionate, should use these techniques to maintain the safety of pupils and staff (see positive handling policy).